 Update Your Kit Regularly

-It's also important to keep up with the expiration dates on meds and batteries, and to swap out clothes both seasonally and as children grow.
+FEMA recommends rotating the food and water in your emergency supply kit every six months.
+It's also important to keep up with the expiration dates on medication and batteries, and to swap out clothes both seasonally and as children grow.
 Fire extinguishers need to be checked regularly, too.
 Set a reminder in your calendar, so you don't forget to make the necessary updates.

 Ready.gov says you should use 16 drops of bleach to treat one gallon of water.